Study Room visitor guidelines

 - You must request materials at least two business days in advance and have a confirmed appointment reservation. *Please note that some materials may be unavailable or take longer than two business days for retrieval.

 - You must use a valid Yale domain email address (@yale.edu) in order to request a seat reservation in the Center’s Study Room.
-Beginning June 1, appointments can be scheduled from Tuesday to Friday, 10 am–noon and 1–3pm.
+Contact firstname.lastname@example.org to make those arrangements, and a follow-up email will be sent when an appointment is confirmed.
+Appointments can be scheduled from Tuesday to Friday, 10 am–noon and 1–3 pm.
 Reservations will be scheduled in one-hour blocks.

 - Appointments must be made at least two business days before your intended visit.
 Due to limited capacity, there may be a waiting period for appointments.
 We encourage you to reserve a seat as early as possible.
 Study Room staff cannot provide drop-in or same-day access.

-- You must wear a mask, sanitize your hands, and maintain adequate physical distance (six feet) from museum staff and other researchers while in the Study Room. *Please note: your hands must be dry before touching materials.
+- You must wear a mask, sanitize your hands, and maintain adequate physical distance (per Yale University policies). *Please note: your hands must be dry before touching materials.

-- Personal belongings will be placed in a cubby before accessing requested material.
-You must use the disinfectant wipe provided to sanitize the cubby before use. *Please remove any loose objects from your shirt pockets to prevent anything from accidentally falling on, or touching, works of art.
+- Personal belongings will be placed in a cubby before accessing requested material. *Please remove any loose objects from your shirt pockets to prevent anything from accidentally falling on, or touching, works of art.
 Long jewelry, scarves, neckties, and ID badges should be secured or removed.
 Study Room staff will also examine all notebooks, folders, and reference books when a patron exits the room.

 - All devices should be silenced (mobile phones, cameras, tablets, etc.).